Perl-Apollo/Corinna/templates/rfc/classes.md

 ## Versions

-Just add the version number after the class name as a `:version(...)` attribute.
+Just add the version number after the class name as a `:version(...)` modifier.
 This should accept any standard version number.

 ```perl
 class My::Class :version(3.14) {